 Interns will learn about maintaining ecologically balanced habitats by performing regular horticulture maintenance duties including planting, watering, weeding, pruning, and fertilizing.
 These duties involve manual labor, exposure to adverse weather conditions (particularly heat and humidity), dirt, dust, and possibly some horticultural chemicals.
 Interns will be instructed in and exercise safe working practices.

 Special projects are typically added to an intern’s regular duties so that they can practice project management skills needed to see a project through from start to finish.
 Projects vary greatly and are determined on an individual basis.
-They may include everything from record-keeping, analyzing ecosystems and researching nomenclature to turf management and public programming.
-Interns will have the opportunity to network with a team of professional landscape architects, horticulturists and gardeners responsible for the design, installation, and maintenance of seasonal and permanent plantings on the Smithsonian campus.
+They may include everything from record-keeping, analyzing ecosystems, and conducting independent research to turf management and public programming.
+Interns will have the opportunity to network with a team of professional horticulturists, gardeners, landscape architects, and entomologists responsible for the design, installation, and maintenance of seasonal and permanent plantings on the Smithsonian campus.

 Requirements for applying to the Smithsonian Gardens intern program:

 - Essay describing background, interest in the field, and career goals.

 Completed application, essay, academic records, and two letters of recommendation should be submitted online through the Smithsonian Online Academic Appointment System.